joshuamhtsang/react_sandbox/README.md

     $ sudo npm install -g npx
     $ npx create-react-app react_sandbox
     $ cd react_sandbox
+    $ npm start

 'Create React App' automatically makes a .gitignore.
+The actions of 'npm start' are determined inside package.json ("scripts" -> "start").

-You can then add to your Git repo:
+Use the following steps to add this project to a Git repo:

 - First, make a repo called 'react_sandbox' in your Github account.
 - git init